Good luck to financial experts and their predictions

 Over the last few weeks I’ve read a few articles where financial experts made some predictions for this year.
-Along with my little game I thought I’d track their forecasting prowess for 2015.
-Here are some predictions I found.
+Along with my little game I thought I’d share some predictions I found:

 Me – rather vague, not surprisingly, so I’ll take this as 5% Canadian equity returns to be measured by the ETF XIC that tracks the broad Canadian equity market.

 On Bonds – The same Jones forecast expects bond returns in 2015 to be the mid to low single digits.

 Me – I’ll take this as 3% Canadian bond returns to be measured by the ETF XBB that tracks a diversified selection of investment-grade Government of Canada, provincial, corporate and municipal bonds.